-If adverse impacts were to develop due to increased ponding along the streams, these could be remediated by locally re-grading the beds so as to re-establish the natural gradients.
-The streams have shallow incisions in the natural surface soils and, therefore, it is expected that the mining-induced ponding areas could be reduced by locally excavating the channels downstream of these areas.
+If adverse impacts were to develop along North Wambo Creek due to increased ponding, these could be remediated by locally re-grading the creek bed so as to re-establish the natural gradients.
+The creek has a shallow incision in the natural surface soils and, therefore, it is expected that the mining-induced ponding areas could be reduced by locally excavating the channels downstream of these areas.
 The larger ponding areas may require excavation into the topmost bedrock, depending on the thickness of the overlaying surface soils.